 Okay, so aside from the Superbowl, it’s going to be a fun weekend.
 And it’s getting started with my usual Friday Five.
 I’m linking up with Courtney, Mar and Cynthia to talk about our favorite indoor workouts.

 1. Yoga I fell in love with yoga years ago before my husband and I met, and ever since, I crave it.
 One of the nicest things about yoga is the convenience of being indoors.
-Rain or shine, snow or ice, there’s always a yoga class available to suite your needs.
+Rain or shine, snow or ice, there’s always a yoga class available to suit your needs.
 And for those really cold days, there’s always Bikram.
+If you really enjoy attending yoga classes, why not start running your own?
+The other day I was looking on a website similar to mariannewells.com and I was reading about the yoga teacher training courses that they offer.
+I had never thought about becoming a yoga teacher but it would be such a fun job!

 2. Insanity Max 30 If you’re not already familiar with Shaun T or the original INSANITY program, you may be drawing a blank when you hear Max 30 or see #imaxedout in your newsfeed.
 In the simplest of words, Max 30 is a fast, effective, HIIT workout that challenges your body in ways you never knew.
 I’m absolutely in love with this program because it is a perfect fit for my busy schedule, being that it’s only 30 minutes.
 I just pop in the DVD and what begins is a fierce workout that I’m already beginning to see results with only two weeks in.
 Probably the biggest feature that I’m pleased with is the modifier on the right screen.
 Coming off my second cesarean, I’m extremely weak in my core and my endurance is not where it used to be.
 By following the modifier, I can comfortably complete all (or most) of the movements with correct posture and form.
 So I’m constantly improving instead of getting frustrated by the difficulties of the moves.